 The SHSP is a Data-driven Plan

-Data is the life blood of any traffic safety effort because it helps determine where to focus effort and resources and enables an evaluation to determine effectiveness.
-In selecting the five critical emphasis areas, safety stakeholders carefully reviewed data to determine the most serious transportation safety problems.
+Data is the lifeblood of any traffic safety effort because it helps determine where to focus effort and resources and evaluates effectiveness.
+In selecting the critical emphasis areas, safety stakeholders carefully reviewed data to determine the most serious transportation safety problems.

-The majority of data used in developing and monitoring the SHSP is crash data involving fatalities and serious incapacitating injuries.
-This data is collected by police officers at the scene of a traffic related crash.
+The data used to develop and monitor the SHSP includes crash data involving fatalities and serious injuries.
+This data is collected by police officers at the scene of a crash.

-Information related to crashes, vehicles, drivers and passengers is captured and maintained in a state database.
-This database contains a wealth of information, including date, time, location, severity, manner of collision, contributing factors, weather, traffic controls and design features of the road.
+Information related to crashes, vehicles, drivers, and passengers is captured and maintained in a statewide database.
+This database contains a wealth of crash information, including date, time, location, severity, manner of collision, contributing factors, weather, traffic controls, and design features of the road.

-Vehicle information may include year, make, model and registration of the vehicles involved.
-Driver and passenger information typically includes age, gender, license status and injury data.
-Injury Surveillance Systems (ISS) typically provide data on EMS (pre-hospital), emergency department (ED), hospital admission/discharge, trauma registry and long-term rehabilitation.
-Roadway information includes roadway location and classification (e.g. interstates, arterials, collectors, etc.), as well as a description of the physical characteristics and uses of the roadway.
-Location reference systems vary around the country, but are becoming increasingly dependent upon GPS for accurate location information.
+Vehicle information may include year, make, model, and registration of the vehicles involved.
+Driver and passenger information typically includes age, gender, license status, and injury data.
+Injury Surveillance Systems (ISS) typically provides data on emergency medical services (EMS), emergency department (ED), hospital admission/discharge, trauma registry, and long-term rehabilitation.
+Roadway information includes roadway location and classification (e.g., interstates, arterials, collectors, etc.) and a description of the physical characteristics and uses of the roadway.
+Location reference systems vary around the country but are becoming increasingly dependent upon GPS for accurate location information.